 shapely.voronoi_polygons#

-- voronoi_polygons(geometry, tolerance=0.0, extend_to=None, only_edges=False, **kwargs)#
+- voronoi_polygons(geometry, tolerance=0.0, extend_to=None, only_edges=False, ordered=False, **kwargs)#

-Computes a Voronoi diagram from the vertices of an input geometry.
+Compute a Voronoi diagram from the vertices of an input geometry.

 The output is a geometrycollection containing polygons (default) or linestrings (see only_edges).
 Returns empty if an input geometry contains less than 2 vertices or if the provided extent has zero area.